Specialized Instruction, Student Profile, Tuition, and More

 Accreditation is a multiyear process that can only be completed after a school has been open for at least a year.
 We are looking forward to becoming accredited; the accreditation bodies we are considering are Virginia Association of Independent Schools, AdvancEd & Southern Association of Colleges & Schools.

-The three teachers who are currently on board are certified.
+Our lead teachers are certified.
 However, teacher certification is not our top priority.
-We’re looking for teachers who are uniquely qualified to work with our students and our curriculum.
+We welcome staff who are uniquely qualified to work with our students and our curriculum.
 They need to be creative, compassionate and adept at creating and integrating curriculum.

 No. One of our values is protecting quality family and leisure time.
 We recognize that students work hard at school, so after school time should dedicated to other interests.
 In middle school, students will not be assigned homework.
 In high school, homework will be reserved for completing longer term projects.

-We are using aspects of several research-based curricula, such as 21st Century Learning, Common Core, Universal Design for Learning, Collaborative for Academic, Social & Emotional Learning (CASEL) and Mindful Schools.
+We are using aspects of several research-based curricula, such as 21st Century Learning, Common Core, Universal Design for Learning, Next Generation Science, Connected Math, and Mindful Schools.